-Clients, if you would like to talk about this or anything else, please email us or call.
+Clients, would you like to talk about this or anything else?
+Write or call.

 The economic forecasts set forth in this material may not develop as predicted and there can be no guarantee that strategies promoted will be successful.